bavlayan/crypto101/README.md

 # CRYPTO - 101
-All crypto algorithm will be explained next days.. :)
+All crypto algorithm will be explained soon.. :)

 Algorithm | Description
 --------- | -----------